Cancer Epidemiology Research Cooperative (CERC)

 Given the growing numbers of these women who are having babies, it is important to improve our understanding of how they may achieve healthy outcomes and offspring.
-Investigators from the University of Washington and the Fred Hutchinson Cancer Research Center are collaborating in this study, which uses existing birth certificate and hospital discharge data to examine pregnancy outcomes in women with physical, intellectual, and other disabilities.
+Investigators from the University of Washington and the Fred Hutch are collaborating in this study, which uses existing birth certificate and hospital discharge data to examine pregnancy outcomes in women with physical, intellectual, and other disabilities.
 The conditions we will examine include multiple sclerosis; paralyses and conditions that limit mobility such as cerebral palsy, spinal cord injury, rheumatoid arthritis and ankylosing spondylitis, polio, stroke; or spina bifida; muscular and other dystrophies; epilepsy and systemic lupus; cystic fibrosis; blindness, deafness; and intellectual disabilities.

 The aims of our study are to:

 Associations we may find between the presence of specific conditions and the occurrence of adverse pregnancy outcomes could provide physicians with new insights into how best to care for women with disability during, and after their pregnancies and deliveries.

 We welcome input from individuals with insights into the care of these women, and from women with disabilities.